GearSL/java-project-73/README.md

 Start application using Dockerfile in project root.

 ### Additional information
 Application have api documentation.
-You can see it on the link: `http://{host}/swagger-ui`
+You can see it on the link: `http://{host}/swagger-ui`.
+Deployed example you can see [here](https://first-spring-app-ak7y.onrender.com/);